camunda/camunda-docs/docs/apis-tools/grpc.md

   // the resource name (see: ProcessRequestObject.name) from which this process was
   // parsed
   string resourceName = 4;
+  // the tenant ID of the deployed process string tenantId = 5;
 }

 message DecisionMetadata {